Chapter 16 BWV 8 Liebster Gott, wenn werd ich sterben?

-The sopranos have the chorale melody, adapted to the 12/8 rhythm, accompanied by the other voices which, on this occasion, have limited independence.
+The sopranos have the chorale melody, adapted to the 12/8 rhythm and accompanied by the other voices which, on this occasion, have limited independence.
 They do not weave a complex texture around the chorale melody as we find elsewhere (for a few of the many examples see the fantasias from Cs 1, 91, 92).
 Here they simply support the tune.
 Thus Bach creates a feeling of essential simplicity, which is entirely fitting to the overall mood of reflectiveness.
 Reflection about death rather than fear of it is the underlying theme and the choice of a major key, albeit muted, now makes complete sense.

 Much of the musical interest lies with the orchestra.
 The oboes imitate each other with a persistent rocking motion, which possibly underlines the phrase 'ever does my time run on′.

 Oboes d'amore above pizz strings.

 The high, repeated notes of the recorder were interpreted by Schweitzer (vol 2 p 77) as representing funeral bells sounding in the distance.
 He also quotes Spitta (ibid p 203) as describing this movement as an 'orchestral tone poem that is woven out of the sounds of bells and is filled with the spirit of a grave-yard in the spring'.
 (The work was, however, first performed in the autumn of 1724.
-When later revived it was transposed down to D major in 1746-7----Dürr p 552)
+When later revived in 1746-7 it was transposed down to D major----Dürr p 552)

 But it is also reasonable to interpret the repeated notes as the ticking of the clock, marking the passage of our mortal lives, inexorably leading us towards the moments of our own deaths.

 One should also note the pizzicato strings which add to the feeling of quiet insistence.
 They pause, momentarily, on just four occasions, principally in order to give space to the sopranos as they commence their phrases with a simple but exquisitely expressive, embellished upbeat.
 The feeling of the movement is dominated by the poignancy of the opening line, ′When, dear Lord shall I die?′ a question we are all bound to consider on our own earthly journeys.